vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 + ### gutter

 Kinda the same idea as with **column**.
 This ones sets the relative width of a single	gutter—the space between each column—in your grid.
-To create a coherent grid system that has the Golden Ratio backed into every aspect, by default, **gutter** also uses **$golden** to calculate the gutters.
+To create a coherent grid system that has the Golden Ratio baked into every aspect, by default, **gutter** also uses **$golden** to calculate the gutters.

 SCSS:
 ``` scss